evanightly/ninegag-data-scrapper/README.md

 ### Future Updates
 - Server
   - Delete deleted post

 - Client
+  - Update tags in navigation when there is new tag in specific post
   - Cross get data server - client when scraping (sending scrap progress to client side)